 3. Pamplemousses Botanical Gardens, Mauritius

 There is no escaping the fact that Mauritius boasts some of the world’s most perfect beaches; it's the archetypal honeymoon destination.
 So you might be surprised to hear it also boats the oldest botanical gardens in the Southern Hemisphere.
 Located near the town, north of the capital Port Louis, Pamplemousses Botanical Gardens is one of the most visited attractions in Mauritius.
 Displays include giant water lilies and a palm called Talipot, which blooms once every sixty years.

 4. Higashiyama Botanical Gardens, Nagoya, Japan

 With its history of fine gardens it's not surprising that we chose at least one from Japan.
 The Higashiyama Botanical Gardens (which also boats a large zoo) exhibit plants which are typical of the country and which are also arranged in a Japanese style.
 In addition to strolling around the gardens there is a 100 m tall tower with a restaurant which gives some spectacular panoramic views of the whole area.

 5. Moscow Botanical Garden of Academy of Sciences, Russia

 At 890 acres the Moscow Botanical Garden of Academy of Sciences is the largest botanical garden in Europe.
 Founded in 1945 it has more than 8,000 species of plants, twenty thousand rose bushes, an oak forest, a greenhouse of more than 5,000 m2 as well as five artificial lakes.
 Of course there is already plenty to see and do in Moscow, but if you are a connoisseur of gardens then this is a must see attraction.
 Entrance to the park is also free.

 6. Wellington Botanical Gardens, New Zealand

-Like the Kirstenbosch Botanical Gardens on the slopes of Table Mountain in Cape Town, the Botanical Gardens in New Zealand's capital city also offer some truly sublime views; in this case of course it's Wellington and its harbour.
+Like the Kirstenbosch Botanical Gardens on the slopes of Table Mountain in Cape Town, the Botanical Gardens in New Zealand's capital city also offer some truly sublime views; in this case of course it's Wellington and its harbor.
 The gardens cover 61 acres, exhibiting a large range of species, most of it native to New Zealand.
 The best way to get there is by cable car, off Lambton Quay.
 You can then take the pleasant downhill stroll back into the city.

 7. Maymyo (Pyin Oo Lwin) Botanical Gardens, Burma